eknuth/iknuth.com/_posts/2015/2015-03-23-using-mapboxjs-with-an-angular-directive.md

 However, it is often useful to wrap functionality provided by a javascript library into a directive, so that the behavior can be controlled by angular.

-The simplest form of angular directives is the single element replace, which follows the emerging web component pattern.
+The simplest form of angular directive is the single element replace, which follows the emerging web component pattern.
 Here is an [example map component](https://github.com/angular-reusable-components/angular-map-components) using mapbox.js.

 In this way, the following html: